Security

 High security mode is designed to enhance the security.
 It employs encryption across various facets, including the communication process, door opening commands, password storage methods, and more.

-To configure it on the web System > Security > High Security Mode interface.
+Enable/disable the high security mode on the web System > Security > High Security Mode interface.

 Important Notes